dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 The main classes in `minfi` are:

 - `RGChannelSet`: Contains the raw intensities of the green and red channels.
 - `MethylSet`: Contains data organized at the probe level, with two channels: methylated and unmethylated.
+If mapped to a genome: `GenomicMethylSet`.
--
+- `RatioSet`: Contains methylation levels in the form of beta values and/or M values (logit-transformed beta values).
+If mapped to a genome: `GenomicRatioSet`.

 ### Reading the data